 Five CSG Law Attorneys Recognized Among 2023 NJBIZ Law Power 50

 Chiesa Shahinian & Giantomasi PC (“CSG Law”) is pleased to announce that five of the firm’s attorneys were named to NJBIZ’s 2023 Law Power 50 – a list of New Jersey’s most influential attorneys in private practice, public service, corporate law departments and nonprofit organizations.
-These attorneys include Francis J. Giantomasi, a Member with the firm’s Real Estate, Development & Land Use Group and CSG Law Executive Committee member; Patricia K. Costello, Managing Member; Dennis Toft, Chair of the Environmental Law Group; Adam K. Derman, Chair of the Litigation Group; and Peter E. Nussbaum, Chair of the Trademarks & Copyrights Group.
+These attorneys include Francis J. Giantomasi, a Member with the firm’s Redevelopment, Land Use & Zoning Group and CSG Law Executive Committee member; Patricia K. Costello, Managing Member; Dennis Toft, Chair of the Environmental Law Group; Adam K. Derman, Chair of the Litigation Group; and Peter E. Nussbaum, Chair of the Trademarks & Copyrights Group.

 Giantomasi has been a mainstay among the NJBIZ Law Power 50 for years, and he was again recognized in the publication’s Power 100 earlier this year, which features the State’s most influential people in business.
 This is the second appearance in Power 50 for Toft and Costello, and a first for Derman and Nussbaum.